firstbatchxyz/dria-blog/docs/how-to/singletons.md

 ---
 categories:
 - Software Engineering
-description: Learn about singletons, a powerful tool for executing tasks without custom code, using simple Python examples.
+description: Learn how to implement and use singletons for task automation with examples and create custom singletons in Python.
 tags:
 - Python
 - Singletons
-- SoftwareDevelopment
+- Task Automation
-- TaskAutomation
+- Dria SDK
-- CodeExamples
+- Workflow
 ---

 # Singletons